jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Off we go to a high-school gym.
 The middle step of an education system that has kids from kindergarden to college senior year.

 Kids walk around.
 Their accents don't matter.
 The school logo doesn't matter.
 Everyone is wearing the same fashion, listening to the same music, buying the same products.
 This is happening right now, across the world that the Industrial Age worked so hard to globalize.
-These kids are competitors to "get in".
+These kids are competitors to "get in."

 The kids walk between neatly arranged tables.
 Behind each stand a few adults who hold the "swag" of various universities.
 A teenage Stargazer looks up, and sees a big "Your Future, Your Choice" sign.

 A perky college recruiter Sam breaks Stargazer's wonderment "You look like a thinker.
-We'll let me tell you, Bedwick College has everything you're looking for".
+We'll let me tell you, Bedwick College has everything you're looking for."

 Stargazer responds "What am I looking for?", which gets the response "The education of a lifetime, and the prestige of being part of a renowned cutting edge institution.
-And we have some of the best financial aid...".
+And we have some of the best financial aid...."

 Stargazer's Player god wonders "Ask him about Master Class, or Skillshare.
 I mean for the price they're charging, we can buy our own equipment and learn whatever we want.
 Ask him what his advice.
-See what answer we get".
+See what answer we get."

 Stargazer's Extra jumps in "We will not!
-We can get into this school".
+We can get into this school."
 Player god responds "Get into?
 Why do educators limit education?.
-Maybe we should bad mouth our competition".
+Maybe we should bad mouth our competition."

 Recruiter Sam uses a scanner to scan Stargazer's name tag with bar code.
 Sam then reads his laptop "Wow, yes we'd love to arrange a campus meeting and show you around..."
-Player god "Credit check for sure".
-Extra "Shut up!".
+Player god "Credit check for sure."
+Extra "Shut up!."
 Sam continues talking as Stargazer has an internal dialogue.

 Player god "All I'm saying, is we haven't even thought about it.
 I mean we've been in school for twelve years right, and we're still not 'educated'?
 Going any further, without knowing...

 Extra "Knowing what, we're a kid.
 You go to college to find what you want to do.
 They teach you, guide you."

 Player god "Sciences, engineering, maybe.
 Urban Studies.
 Aboriginal Studies We're buying a mystery box because it comes with a fancy completion certificate.
 They won't even tell you what it's good for.
 No one ever won a game of Civilization with this shit.
 We're important.
-Real problems are out there".
+Real problems are out there."

 Extra "But they don't have tables do they."